AI Agent Loop Patterns

 An agent is an autonomous system that uses an LLM with tool calling to interact with external systems (databases, APIs, file systems) to perform actions, not just generate text.

-This article is about agent loop patterns: the repeating cycles of reasoning, tool use, and observation (the ReAct family and close relatives).
-The LLM is the reasoning engine β€” it decides what to do, which tools to call, and how to read tool output.
+This article is about AI Agent Loop Patterns: the repeating cycles of reasoning, tool use, and observation (the Re-Act family and close relatives).
+The LLM is the reasoning engine — it decides what to do, which tools to call, and how to read tool output.
 Unlike a chatbot that only emits text, these loops let an agent search, query, run code, or call APIs until a task completes.

-Below are nine common ReAct-style loop patterns and extensions β€” from plain think–act– observe to dialogue, parallel tools, reflection, memory, planning, chain-of-thought, and learning.
+Below are twelve common Re-Act-style loop patterns and extensions — from plain think–act– observe to dialogue, parallel tools, sequential iterations, reflection, memory, planning, chain-of-thought, tree-of-thought, sandbox execution, and learning.
 Pros and cons sit under each card; Python sketches and model tables are collapsible.

 Re-Act